Sports in Canada: Rugby league

 Rugby league first appeared in Canada in the 20th century, although by the end of the 1980s, the sport had disappeared entirely from the nation.
 However, the 21st century has seen the game gain popularity in Canada.
 Internationally, Canada is represented by the Canadian Wolverines.
 Domestically, the Canada Rugby League (CRL) runs several amateur and semi-professional club competitions.

 Toronto Wolfpack, the first fully professional team of any code of rugby football in Canada, began play in 2017 in the predominantly British and French Rugby Football League system.
-The new franchise started in the 3rd tier League 1, which offers a Promotion and relegation route to the Super League and won promotion to the 2nd tier Championship in its inaugural season.
+The franchise started in the 3rd tier League 1, which offers a route to the Super League and won promotion to the 2nd tier Championship in its inaugural season.
 The Wolfpack spent two seasons in the Championship before earning promotion to Super League for the 2020 season.
-The team also competes in the Challenge Cup.
-Their home ground is Lamport Stadium in Toronto.
+In July 2020, the team withdrew from the remainder of the Super League season due to "overwhelming financial challenges" caused by the COVID-19 pandemic.
+In November 2020, the Wolfpack's application for readmission to Super League for the 2021 was rejected.